 Other Assets to Give

 While cash is the simplest asset to donate to the Met, giving assets such as stocks, bonds, or property can provide you with a charitable deduction, and may also offer additional tax savings.

-The Encore Society recognizes and thanks those generous individuals who are leaving a future legacy to the Metropolitan Opera through their wills, retirement plans, life-income plans, and many other creative planned-giving arrangements.
+The Encore Society recognizes and thanks those generous individuals who are leaving a future legacy to the Metropolitan Opera through their wills, retirement plans, life-income plans, and many other creative planned giving arrangements.

-Disclaimer: This publication was prepared by Pentera Inc., an Indiana business corporation, which is independent of the Met.
+This publication was prepared by Pentera Inc., an Indiana business corporation, which is independent of the Met.
 Pentera is solely responsible for its content, and the Met disclaims all liability.
 The information is intended to introduce certain concepts, and we caution you not to rely on it for any legal, tax, or other purpose.
 You should obtain the advice of your own legal and tax advisors before making any gift.

 © Pentera, Inc. Planned giving content.
 All rights reserved.